mariiaromaniuk/Wallet-Finance-Manager/README.md

 - ```yarn start #``` you can open iOS, Android, or web from here, or run them directly with the commands below.
 - ```yarn android``` or ```yarn ios``` or ```yarn web```

 ## User Interface Wireframes
 Used [**Figma**](https://www.figma.com/) (a vector graphics editor and prototyping design tool) to design components, layout application structure and flow, and create high fidelity User Interface wireframes.
+[See Figma File Here](https://www.figma.com/file/QcFeokp3adXapoI0FOqrYB/Wallet?node-id=0%3A1)

 ![](assets/Wireframes1.png)
 ![](assets/Wireframes2.png)